r-ym/r-ym.github.io/_books/go_tell_it_on_the_mountain.md

 ---
-"\uFEFFauthors": James Baldwin
+author: James Baldwin
 title: Go Tell It On The Mountain
-layout: post
+layout: book
 ---